↓

 January 23 2012

 So, the federal Public Service is downsizing.
 Which means they are going to cut staff.
 And like all large bureaucracies, there are bureaucratic terms to understand what it means if you get “laid off”, so to speak.
-But wait, you say you have a letter appointing you in the first place to an indeterminate position, presumably “permanent”?… Read the rest
+But wait, you say you have a letter appointing you in the first place to an indeterminate position, presumably “permanent”?
+Except that isn’t what “indeterminate” means.
+It means of “undetermined length of time”.
+Now, they’re telling you the real length of time.
+So you’re done sometime perhaps soon.
+Or are you?

 Posted in HR Guide | Tagged administration, Canada, government, HR, process, surplus | Leave a reply